Dictionary coder: Methods and applications

 LZ78 uses a more explicit dictionary structure; at the beginning of the encoding process, the dictionary is empty.
 An index value of zero is used to represent the end of a string, so the first index of the dictionary is one.
 At each step of the encoding process, if there is no match, then the last matching index (or zero) and character are both added to the dictionary and output to the compressed stream.
 If there is a match, then the working index is updated to the matching index, and nothing is output.

 LZW is similar to LZ78, but, the dictionary is initialized to all possible symbols.
 The typical implementation works with 8 bit symbols, so the dictionary "codes" for hex 00 to hex FF (decimal 255) are pre-defined.
 Dictionary entries would be added starting with code value hex 100.
 Unlike LZ78, if a match is not found (or if the end of data), then only the dictionary code is output.
 This creates a potential issue since the decoder output is one step behind the dictionary.
 Refer to LZW for how this is handled.
 Enhancements to LZW include handing symbol sizes other than 8 bits and having reserved codes to reset the dictionary and to indicate end of data.

+Brotli is an example of a commonly used coder that is initialised with a pre-defined dictionary, but later goes on to use more sophisticated content modelling.
+The Brotli dictionary consists largely of natural-language words and HTML and JavaScript fragments, based on an analysis of web traffic.